 I love food it is just that simple, and no matter where I may travel, it is my mission to source out the best food and product possible.
 I enjoy meeting the people behind the operations; from chefs, fisherman, farmers, artisan cheese makers, wine makers and distillers…just to name a few.
-I find their work compelling and interesting, and am humbled to be surrounded by people in this industry that are so driven and dedicated to their craft.
+I find their work compelling, interesting, and am humbled to be surrounded by people in this industry that are so driven and dedicated to their craft.
 Their work feeds our basic needs, yet can be transformed into magical works of artistry on a plate or in a glass.

 As a culinary enthusiast and entrepreneur living on the Gulf Coast, 30AEats.com began in September 2011 after the BP oil spill in the Gulf of Mexico.
 Passionate about the local community and Gulf Coast seafood, I decided to create a website to share with readers the people behind our food, where good food comes from, and where it can be found.
-It is my goal to help readers discover the flavors of our region so that they in turn support the people that feed us good food, invest in it and themselves, and buy artisan products.
+It is my goal to help other discover the flavors of our region so that they in turn will support the people that feed us good food, invest in it and themselves, and buy local products.

-I am a freelance food and travel journalist, media photographer, the owner of 30AEATS.com, and partner in GulfCoastRestaurants.com.
-I also am a home cook and develop and test recipes professionally for famed cookbook authors, chefs, and food establishments, and am often asked to judge food related competitions with celebrity chefs and other note worthy individuals.
+I am a freelance food and travel journalist, semi photographer, the owner of 30AEATS.com, and partner in GulfCoastRestaurants.com.
+I also am a home cook and develop and test recipes for famed cookbook authors, chefs and food establishments, and enjoy judging food related competitions with celebrity chefs and other note worthy individuals.
 I have two children; one is

 at the University of Alabama , the other is attending Georgia Tech, and I am married to an Orthopaedic surgeon which comes in handy.